 The trial of a white police officer charged with fatally shooting unarmed black teen Antwon Rose last summer will begin at the Allegheny County Courthouse on Tuesday.
 90.5 WESA’s An-Li Herring reports that demonstrators and activists say that Rose’s death fits a pattern of police brutality, while legal analysts say that the law gives the police the benefit of the doubt.

 Rural students do not attend or complete college at the same rate as their urban and suburban counterparts.
 A new school in northern Pennsylvania is trying to reduce two of the major obstacles rural students face: cost and access.
 Keystone Crossroads’ Min Xian reports that the school’s non-traditional system includes a network of libraries and classrooms across the region which allows for convenience and affordability.

-And, the H-1B visa is one of the most commonly used visas for foreign nationals in the United States.
-A surge is expected in applications for these visas from companies for foreign workers with special skills; the window to file closes in two weeks.
-Joel Pfeffer, a partner and immigration attorney with the Pittsburgh-based law firm Meyer, Unkovic & Scott, discusses how a change in the lottery system for selection could impact the H-1b visa process and Pittsburgh businesses.
+And the H-1B visa is one of the most commonly used visas for foreign nationals in the United States.
+The window to file closes in two weeks, and a surge is expected from companies for foreign workers with special skills.
+Joel Pfeffer, a partner and immigration attorney with the Pittsburgh-based law firm Meyer, Unkovic & Scott, discusses how a change in the lottery selection system could impact the H-1b visa process and Pittsburgh businesses.

 90.5 WESA's Alex Lenigan, Mick Stinelli and Julia Zenkevich contributed to this program.